 John Abbot, evacuated from Bristol, had his rations stolen by his host family.
-He was horsewhipped for speaking out while they enjoyed his food while he himself was given nothing more than mashed potatoes.
+He was horsewhipped for speaking out while they enjoyed his food and he was given nothing more than mashed potatoes.
 Terri McNeil was locked in a birdcage and left with a piece of bread and a bowl of water.

-In the 2003 BBC Radio documentary “Evacuation: The True Story,” clinical psychologist Steve Davis described the worst cases, as “little more than a pedophile’s charter.”
+In the 2003 BBC Radio documentary “Evacuation: The True Story,” clinical psychologist Steve Davis described the worst cases as, “little more than a pedophile’s charter.”

-Eighty-odd years later, the words “I’ll take that one”, are seared into the memories of more than a few.
+Eighty-odd years later, the words “I’ll take that one” are seared into the memories of more than a few.

 Hundreds of evacuees were killed because of relocation, while en route or during stays at “safe havens”.
 Two boys were killed on a Cornish beach, mined to defend against German amphibious assault.

-Apparently, no one had thought to put up a sign.
+No one had thought to put up a sign.

 Irene Wells, age 8, was standing in a church doorway when she was crushed by an army truck.
 One MP from the house of Commons said “There have been cases of evacuees dying in the evacuation areas.
 Fancy that type of news coming to the father of children who have been evacuated”.

-Authorities produced posters urging parents to leave the kids where they were and a good thing, too.
+Authorities produced posters urging parents to leave the kids where they were, and a good thing, too.
 The Blitz against London itself began on September 7.
 The city experienced the most devastating attack to-date on December 29, in a blanket fire-bombing that killed almost 3,600 civilians.

 Sometimes, refugees from relatively safe locations were shipped into high-risk target areas.
 Hundreds of refugees from Gibraltar were sent into London, in the early days of the Blitz.
 None of them could have been happy to leave London Station, to see hundreds of locals pushing past them, hurrying to get out.